IHSIRVP/ogologo/README.md

 Logo design (and brand identity development at large) is a lengthy and cumbersome process.
-The objective of this project is to allow designers to gen- erate logo concepts faster through a constrained logo generation model, constrained over shape, colour and theme.
+The objective of this project is to allow designers to generate logo concepts faster through a constrained logo generation model, constrained over shape, colour and theme.
 This would allow designers to come up with multiple logo concepts quickly and easily.